XETEC-AM

-XETEC-AM is a radio station on 1140 AM in Tecpatán, Chiapas.
+XETEC-AM is a radio station on 1140 AM in Tecpatán, Chiapas, in Mexico.
 It is part of the state-owned Radio Chiapas state network and is known as Radio Tecpatán.

 XETEC signed on March 25, 1999.

 In November 2017, the IFT awarded a separate FM public concession to the Sistema Chiapaneco de Radio, Televisión y Cinematografía for XHTECP-FM 95.1, a class A FM station.
 This was never built, with the state government surrendering it on May 25, 2021, citing budget reallocation due to COVID-19.